 As a theorist for the emerging genre of American modern dance, Martin defined and codified the advance of modernist principles in American concert dance.
 (Martin understood ‘American’ as a combination of influences that blended to create new traditions in the United States.)
-Between 1927 and 1939 his reviews, lectures, essays and books diagrammed the emerging form, helping to establish aesthetic principles and terminology to support a new level of discourse.
-In Introduction to the Dance (1939), he appropriated and redeployed the ancient concept of metakinesis: ‘Not only does the dancer employ movement to express his ideas, but, strange as it may seem, the spectator must also employ movement in order to respond to the dancer’s intention and understand what he is trying to convey’ (31).
-Of particular interest in these early years was the nature of abstraction across the arts of modernism: for Martin, the modern dancing body had the capacity to distort reality and thus to move closer to the ‘essence of experience’.
-The angular vocabulary of Martha Graham was particularly appealing to Martin; he saw in her abstraction of the breath cycle (which she referred to as contraction and release) a style that ‘has much in common with modern painting and sculpture’.
-Martin continued to wrestle with defining the contours of modernism as he eventually broadened his attention to other genres, notably the modernist turn that American ballet took after George Balanchine launched his tenure at the New York City Ballet.
+Between 1927 and 1939 his reviews, lectures, essays, and books diagrammed the emerging form, helping to establish aesthetic principles, and terminology to support a new level of discourse.
+In Introduction to the Dance (1939), he appropriated and redeployed the ancient concept of metakinesis: “Not only does the dancer employ movement to express his ideas, but, strange as it may seem, the spectator must also employ movement in order to respond to the dancer’s intention and understand what he is trying to convey” (31).
+Of particular interest in these early years was the nature of abstraction across the arts of modernism: for Martin, the modern dancing body had the capacity to distort reality, and thus to move closer to the “essence of experience.”
+The angular vocabulary of Martha Graham was particularly appealing to Martin; he saw in her abstraction of the breath cycle (which she referred to as contraction and release) a style that “has much in common with modern painting and sculpture.”
+Martin continued to wrestle with defining the contours of modernism as he eventually broadened his attention to other genres, notably the Modernist turn that American ballet took after George Balanchine launched his tenure at the New York City Ballet.

 Martin’s position of power, his ideas and attitudes did not go without challenge in his time and since.
-In the late 1930s the writer and impresario Lincoln Kirstein charged him with having had a detrimental effect on the development of an American ballet because of a perceived anti-ballet bias.
-And in recent years a number of critics have confronted Martin’s belief that innate qualities of racial heritage make certain genres, in his words, ‘inappropriate’ for some dancers.
-Though Martin enthusiastically supported the choreography of African-American modernists such as Katherine Dunham and Pearl Primus, he criticized Tally Beatty for dancing in a balletic manner and discouraged the young dancer’s experimentation with hybrid forms.
+In the late 1930s the writer and impresario, Lincoln Kirstein, charged him with having had a detrimental effect on the development of an American ballet because of a perceived anti-ballet bias.
+In recent years, a number of critics have confronted Martin’s belief that innate qualities of racial heritage make certain genres, in his words, “inappropriate” for some dancers.
+Though Martin enthusiastically supported the choreography of African-American Modernists, such as Katherine Dunham and Pearl Primus, he criticized Tally Beatty for dancing in a balletic manner and discouraged the young dancer’s experimentation with hybrid forms.

 Legacy

-Martin’s legacy remains considerable; without question his theories of dance in a modernist context played a key role in establishing the aesthetic legitimacy of American concert dance.
-And over the course of his four-decade career his dance advocacy helped to change the arts ecology in the United States, perhaps most notably in his call for government subsidy of the arts, a cause he wrote about frequently and with considerable fervor twenty years before the establishment of the National Endowment for the Arts in 1965.
+Martin’s legacy remains considerable; without question, his theories of dance in a Modernist context played a key role in establishing the aesthetic legitimacy of American concert dance.
+Over the course of his four-decade career his dance advocacy helped to change the arts ecology in the United States, perhaps most notably in his call for government subsidy of the arts—a cause he wrote about frequently and with considerable fervor twenty years before the establishment of the National Endowment for the Arts in 1965.

 Lynne Conner